superfly/fly-ruby/README.md

 This gem will send all requests to the primary if you do something like update a user's database session on every GET request.

-If your replica becomes writeable for some reason, this technique could backfire and leave your cluster out of sync.
+If your replica becomes writeable due to an outage on the primary, your custer may get out of sync.

 ## TODO